AndreaDiotallevi/CV/README.md

 **Proctor and Matthews Architects** (March 2015 to September 2019)
 *Project Architect*
-- Technical design and development.
+- Technical design and development
-- Project management and client meetings.
+- Project management and client meetings
-- Python scripts automating boring stuff like renaming multiple files with correct revision numbers.
+- Python scripts automating boring stuff like renaming multiple files with correct revision numbers

-## Hobbies
+## Interests

-*Music*
-I hold a piano diploma from the Conservatory of Ancona and I have been playing and composing music since I am five years old.
+- **Music**: I have been playing the piano since the age of five and music has always been integral to my life.
+The habit of practicing and composing pieces of music has tought me how to concentrate for long hours and build a balanced and grounded mindset.
+In June 2009 I received the piano diploma from the Conservatory of Ancona, Italy.
+- **Chess**: I enjoy playing chess and following tournaments on-line, as I am very fascinated about the math and algorithms hidden within the rules of the game.
+- **Sports**: I am inspired by sport stories and people, from which I have learned so much in terms of respect, self-esteem and personal development.
+My favourite sports to watch are rugby and tennis, while to practice swimming and cycling.